meerstern/Nano_USB_Mouse/README.md

 # Direction Setting
   * To configure the mouse orientation, insert the USB connector while holding the knob tilted in the desired "up" direction.
   * The settings will be applied immediately.
+  * If the settings are not applied, please perform the procedure again.
   * The configuration data is automatically saved to flash memory.
   * The orientation does not need to be set again for subsequent uses.
   * The configuration data supports up to approximately 10,000 rewrite cycles.